 The KATP channel is composed of a small subunit Kir6.2 that surrounds a central pore and four regulatory SUR1 subunits.
 Activating gene mutations that affect these subunits can prevent insulin release, resulting in hyperglycemia.

 Subcutaneous insulin was routinely used in the past to treat patients with this disorder.
-However, oral sulfonylurea therapy appears to be more effective in controlling hyperglycemia [34,35].
-In a study of 49 patients with neonatal diabetes due to activating mutations of KCNJ11 gene, 44 were able to discontinue insulin therapy after starting oral sulfonylurea therapy .
-In patients switched to sulfonylurea therapy, insulin secretion and glycated hemoglobin (8.1 to 6.4 percent) improved.
+However, oral sulfonylurea therapy appears to be more effective in controlling hyperglycemia [33,34].
+In a study of 49 patients with neonatal diabetes due to activating mutations of the KCNJ11 gene, 44 were able to discontinue insulin therapy after starting oral sulfonylurea therapy .
+In patients switched to sulfonylurea therapy, insulin secretion and glycated hemoglobin improved (8.1 to 6.4 percent).

 ●SUR1 – Activating mutations of the ABCC8 gene, which encodes SUR1 (the type 1 subunit of the sulfonylurea receptor), can cause both transient and permanent forms of neonatal diabetes.
 In a series of 73 patients with neonatal diabetes, nine had activating mutations of the ABCC8 gene .
 Two had permanent diabetes and the others had transient diabetes.
 The patients were diagnosed at a median of 32 days (range 3 to 125 days).
 Oral sulfonylurea therapy normalized glycemic control in patients with genetic mutations of SUR1.

-MANAGEMENT — Interventions to reduce the blood glucose concentration are initiated at values above 180 to 200 mg/dL (10 to 11.1 mmol/L).
-The first step in management is to decrease the glucose infusion rate.
+Reduction of glucose infusion rate — Interventions to reduce the blood glucose concentration are initiated at values above 180 to 200 mg/dL (10 to 11.1 mmol/L).
+The first step in management is to decrease the parenteral glucose infusion rate.
 Reducing the rate to 4 to 6 mg/kg per minute usually lowers the blood glucose concentration.
 In most cases, this is accomplished by reducing the concentration of the dextrose solution from 10 to 5 percent.
-If provided with parenteral nutrition solution and lipid emulsion, infants can maintain normoglycemia with the reduced glucose supply by gluconeogenesis from glycerol and amino acids .
+If provided with parenteral nutrition solution and lipid emulsion, infants can maintain normoglycemia with the reduced glucose supply by gluconeogenesis from the metabolism of glycerol and amino acids .

 However, reducing the glucose infusion rate is a short-term solution because it results in decreased caloric intake and compromises growth.
 Glucose tolerance typically improves when enteral feedings are established.
 (See "Nutritional composition of human milk and preterm formula for the premature infant".)

 Insulin therapy — Insulin improves glucose tolerance, allows provision of more calories, and promotes growth in infants who remain hyperglycemic at reduced glucose infusion rates.
 The exact indications for insulin therapy are not well defined.
-Most neonatologists would begin an insulin infusion in infants with persistent hyperglycemia (>200 to 250 mg/dL [11.1 to 13.9 mmol/L]) despite reductions in glucose infusion rate, and in infants who fail to thrive because of reduced caloric intake.
+Most neonatologists, including the authors, would begin an insulin infusion in infants with persistent hyperglycemia (>200 to 250 mg/dL [11.1 to 13.9 mmol/L]) despite reductions in glucose infusion rate, and in infants who fail to thrive because of decreased glucose administration resulting in reduced caloric intake.

 The efficacy of insulin therapy was illustrated by a study of 24 extremely low birth weight (ELBW) infants with glucose intolerance who were randomly assigned to receive standard intravenous therapy with glucose and total parenteral nutrition with or without a continuous insulin infusion .
-Over a mean duration of 15 days, insulin therapy resulted in significantly higher glucose infusion rates (20.1 versus 13.2 mg/kg per min), greater nonprotein energy intake (124 versus 86 kcal/kg per day), and greater weight gain (20.1 versus 7.8 g/kg per day) compared to control.
-There were no differences between groups in hypoglycemia, electrolyte abnormalities, chronic lung disease, or mortality.
+Over a mean duration of 15 days, insulin therapy resulted in significantly higher glucose infusion rates (20.1 versus 13.2 mg/kg per min), greater nonprotein energy intake (124 versus 86 kcal/kg per day), and greater weight gain (20.1 versus 7.8 g/kg per day) compared with controls.
+There were no differences between groups in mortality or morbidity (eg, hypoglycemia, electrolyte abnormalities, or bronchopulmonary dysplasia).

-Benefit from insulin therapy was also demonstrated in a trial of 23 ELBW infants who became hyperglycemic while receiving glucose at a rate up to 12 mg/kg per min .
+Benefit from insulin therapy was also demonstrated in a trial of 23 ELBW infants who became hyperglycemic while receiving glucose at a rate of up to 12 mg/kg per min .
 The infants were randomly assigned to reduced glucose intake or to insulin infusion.
-The duration of caloric intake less than 60 kcal/kg per day was significantly shorter with the insulin infusion (4.1 versus 8.6 days).
+The duration of caloric intake less than 60 kcal/kg per day was significantly shorter in the group who received insulin infusion (4.1 versus 8.6 days).
 There were no differences in morbidity or mortality between the two groups.

 In infants receiving parenteral nutrition, improvement in glucose tolerance by continuous insulin infusion appears to be comparable with and without the addition of lipid emulsion .